deckerego/Macropad_4chord_MIDI/README.md

 Set your root key & chord progression, then off you go.
 Includes drum pads so you can provide a backing beat to your tracks.

-Huge thanks to so many who have inspired this idea, especially
+Huge thanks to so many who have inspired this idea, especially:
 - [Sven Gregori](https://github.com/sgreg) and his
 [4 Chord USB MIDI Keyboard](https://hackaday.io/project/26078-4chord-midi)
 - [ArcAttach](https://youtu.be/d2OsF86fcKQ) and their